 Note: post was originally in 2012.
 It has been updated in November 2018 to discuss a new martial privilege case, Sewell v.
 State, now pending before the Maryland Court of Appeals with a decision coming any day now.

-I never find myself writing about marital privilege.
-But I do have an interest in modern technology and how it will impact pre-trial discovery and admissibility of evidence.
+I never write about marital privilege.
+But I have an interest in modern technology and how it will affect pre-trial discovery and admissibility of evidence.
 Which takes me to the 4th Circuit opinion U.S. v.
 Hamilton.

-This case involves the bribery conviction of a former member of the Virginia House of Delegates who also served part-time as an administrator with the Newport News, Virginia public schools system.
-Basically, the guy pushed for and got a salary from Old Dominion University in exchange for getting funding for a million dollar program called Center for Teacher Quality and Education Leadership.
+This case involves the bribery conviction of a former member of the Virginia House of Delegates who also served part-time as an administrator with the Newport News, Virginia public school system.
+Basically, the guy pushed for and got a salary from Old Dominion University for getting funding for a million-dollar program called Center for Teacher Quality and Education Leadership.
 (FACT: 89% of all “education centers” with titles as goofy and ambiguous as this one are hopelessly corrupt.)

 For what I think are good reasons, communications between spouses have long been thought to implicate important privacy and confidentiality interests.
 This has led to a recognition of a marital privilege in both Maryland and federal law that makes communications between spouses presumptively confidential.

 Are Work Address Emails Different?

 But what if it is an email written from a work email address?
 Well, the court acknowledged private communications between spouses “are generally assumed to have been intended to be confidential” and thus are privileged.”
 But the court found in prior cases, disclosures made to a stenographer were not privileged, and “email has become the modern stenographer.”
 I’m not sure about that logic.

 Certainly important in the decision was the fact that the defendant failed to “take any steps

 to protect the emails in question, even after he was on notice of his employer’s policy permitting inspection” of work emails.